rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
-<span class='label label-info'>Replaces:format</span>
-<p>The format of the captured image in subsequent calls to takePicture().
-If you do not define this property when you use choose_picture with iOS, the type of image in Gallery will be recognized, and the same format will be used for saving the image to applications data.</p>
+<span class='label label-info'>Replaces:format</span> The format of the captured image in subsequent calls to takePicture().
+If you do not define this property when you use choose_picture with iOS, the type of image in Gallery will be recognized, and the same format will be used for saving the image to applications data.
 ####Params
 <p><strong>Default:</strong> jpg</p>
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Camera.COMPRESSION_FORMAT_JPG - String: jpg
+* Constant: EB.Camera.COMPRESSION_FORMAT_JPG - String: jpg JPG compression.
-<p>JPG compression.</p>

-* Constant: EB.Camera.COMPRESSION_FORMAT_PNG - String: png
+* Constant: EB.Camera.COMPRESSION_FORMAT_PNG - String: png PNG compression.
-<p>PNG compression.</p>

 ####Access